Richard John Andrews: Ireland

 Andrews relinquished his British Army commission in October 1920.
 He was entitled to repatriation to Chile at the army's expense and had a ticket for a passage to South America.
 However Andrews heard that Crozier had been appointed to command the Auxiliary Division of the Royal Irish Constabulary, cancelled his ticket and travelled to Ireland.
 Andrews was appointed to command the Auxiliary Division's G Company.
 During this period Ireland was moving towards partition, amid the Irish War of Independence.
 Andrews seems to have taken a hard stance in Ireland and described his approach as "the only way we will beat these bastards is to fight fire with fire.
 We will be fair where we can but as the IRA does not adhere to any principles of war, neither can we".

 Andrews' G company was implicated in the killing of four Irishmen at the Killaloe Bridge in November 1920.
 Andrews resigned from the unit in January 1921, at around the same time as Crozier left.
-After Andrews' departure financial irregularities were discovered in the G Company accounts, with some £2,000 unaccounted for.
+After his departure, financial irregularities were discovered in the G Company accounts, with some £2,000 unaccounted for.